Actyx/Actyx/web/developer.actyx.com/docs/reference/cli/events/query.md

 ```

 This command allows you to submit a query to a remote node, tunneled through the admin port.
-For more details on the format of such queries please refer to [the API docs](../../events-api.mdx#query-event-streams).
+For more details on the format of such queries please refer to [the AQL docs](../../aql.mdx).

 ```text title="Example usage"
 $ ax events query localhost 'FROM "a"' | jq .